LynnMoyo/Azure-Multi-VNet-Peering-Custom-Routing-Lab/README.md

 ## 🛣️Routing Logic: User-Defined Routes (UDR)
 To simulate security inspection and traffic redirection:
-***Route Table (rt-CoreServices):** Applied to the Core Subnet.
+***Route Table (rt-CoreServices):** Applied to the Core Subnet

-***Custom Hop:** Configured a route for the 10.0.0.0/16 range to pass through a Virtual Appliance at 10.0.1.7.
+***Custom Hop:** Configured a route for the 10.0.0.0/16 range to pass through a Virtual Appliance at 10.0.1.7

-BGP Propagation: Disabled to ensure the custom static routes maintain priority.
+***BGP Propagation:** Disabled to ensure the custom static routes maintain priority

 ## 🛠️ Infrastructure as Code (ARM)
 The deployment is automated using a parameterised ARM template.
 Key improvements made to the template include:

-Location Portability: Defined via a location parameter (defaults to uksouth).
+***Location Portability:** Defined via a location parameter (defaults to uksouth)

-Dynamic Disk Naming: Uses uniqueString to prevent naming collisions for OS Disks during redeployments.
+***Dynamic Disk Naming:** Uses uniqueString to prevent naming collisions for OS Disks during redeployments.

-Security: Passwords and sensitive data are moved to parameters for secure handling.
+***Security:** Passwords and sensitive data are moved to parameters for secure handling.
+Please note there is a placeholder password in parameters.json file.
+Ensure to change this.

 ## ✅ Validation & Troubleshooting
 Connectivity was verified using industry-standard Azure tools:

-Network Watcher: Used the Troubleshoot tool to verify the health of the Network Interfaces (NICs) and ensure NSGs weren't dropping valid traffic.
+***Network Watcher:** Used the Troubleshoot tool to verify the health of the Network Interfaces (NICs) and ensure NSGs weren't dropping valid traffic.

-PowerShell RunCommand: Executed Test-NetConnection directly from the Azure Portal onto the VMs.
+***PowerShell RunCommand:** Executed Test-NetConnection directly from the Azure Portal onto the VMs.

-Result: Confirmed successful connectivity between 10.0.0.4 and 172.16.0.4 over the peered backbone.
+***Result:** Confirmed successful connectivity between 10.0.0.4 and 172.16.0.4 over the peered backbone.